scala/scala-lang/_posts/2021-01-15-tuples-bring-generic-programming-to-scala-3.md

 ## Recursion!

-Now that all these tools are in place, let's focus on the hard part: implementing the actual transformation.
+Now that all these tools are in place, let's focus on the hard part: implementing the transformation of a tuple with an arbitrary number of elements into a `List[String]`.
 Similarly to how you may be used to recurse on lists, on tuples we need to manage two scenarios: the base case (`EmptyTuple`) and the inductive case (`NonEmptyTuple`).

 In the following snippet, I prefer to use the [context bound syntax](https://dotty.epfl.ch/docs/reference/contextual/context-bounds.html)